phpjerk/jerk-standards/CONTRIBUTING.md

 # Contributing to the PHP-FIG

-Anybody who subscribes to the Google Group, is part of the PHP-FIG. As soon as you subscribe to the [mailing list](http://groups.google.com/group/php-fig/) and/or join the [IRC channel](http://www.php-fig.org/irc/) you are a PHP-FIG Community Member, who can influence standards, make suggestions, give feedback, etc. Only PHP-FIG Voting Members can start or participate in votes, but the discussion and formation stages involve everyone.
+Anybody who acts like a jerk, is part of the PHP-JS.
+As soon as you subscribe to the mailing list and/or join the IRC channel you are a PHP-JS

-See the [PHP-FIG FAQ](http://www.php-fig.org/faq/) for more information.
+Community Member, who can influence standards, make suggestions, give feedback, etc... though, honestly, no one gives a fuck what you think.
+Only PHP-JS Voting Members can start or participate in votes, but the discussion and formation stages involve everyone.
+In the end, my vote is the only one that matters, so you can fuck right off.

 # Licensing